 Well, at first I started off with downloading adobe creative suite, and was eager to try out all their applications (Photoshop, Illustrator, Dreamweaver, Lightroom etc) But obviously I got ahead of myself; it was too much to learn in such little time (trial period), and I was too busy with school.
 As quick as my plans came they soon disappeared along with my motivation.
 I didn’t quit entirely as I kept a sketchbook, and would occasionally sketch or doodle.

 I soon met a friend who was interested in the same thing as I was i.e designing; he shared his ideas, and I shared mine and for once I felt something.
 I felt progress being made that someone liked my designs, and it was a chance to show them off.
 He saw potential in me that I never really thought anyone would.
 I also started a blog, but at first I couldn’t find my niche, or how to portray my blog how I wanted.
 So after sometime I let it die, occasionally going back to it based on a wimp of inspiration.

 All in all I feel like my purpose truly lies in creating, and being an artist; whatever it may mean from blogging to graphic designing or DiY projects.
 This doesn’t mean I have anything against environmental science, or feel like my degree is a waste; but I feel like I can manage both under the right circumstances, and given the opportunity.

 This in no way means that I have my life together *because I don’t*, but it’s a major start.
-Figuring out your purpose, and making goals/plans toward fulfilling it.
+Take some time to figure out your purpose, and write down your goals/plans toward fulfilling them.
 If it’s just in your head it’s mainly a wish, but writing it out step-by-step on paper makes a huge difference.